cardano-foundation/CIPs/CIP-0095/README.md

 should be made aware of the type of certificate, associated DRepID, metadata anchor and deposit amount.

-If user grants permission, the transaction must be signed by the secret key of the provided public DRep Key, with the signature and key to be added to the transaction witness set before submission.
+If user grants permission, the transaction must be signed by the secret DRep key as described in [DRep Key](#drep-key), with the signature and key to be added to the transaction witness set before submission.

-By allowing clients to supply the DRep Key and choose UTxOs we are placing the burden of managing a user's DRep registration deposit on the application.
+By allowing clients to choose UTxOs we are placing the burden of managing a user's DRep registration deposit on the application.
 By forcing wallets to inspect these certificates it allows the user to catch malicious client applications attempting to insert their own data into the certificate.

 ##### Errors